kchua88/data-science-S2023/challenges/c03-stang-assignment.md

 - Does this graph support or contradict the claim above?
   - This graph does not support the claim that E is an intensive property of the material.
-According to the graph, you can see that for each thickness of aluminum, data tends to cluster around a different Elastic modulus, notably for the 0.081 thickness, where the data clusters around the 10000 E value as compared to the other measurements clustering generally around the 10500 E value.
-Because E is supposed to be an intensive property of an Aluminum alloy, I wonder if this trend is due to a different alloy being used in mistake for the 0.081 thickness, or some error in measurements.
+The evidence is inconclusive.
+According to the graph, you can see that for certain thicknesses of aluminum, data tends to cluster around a similar Elastic Modulus of 10,000E (0.022, 0.032, 0.064 thicknesses) while for the 0.081 thickness, the data clusters around the 10,000 E value.
+Because E is supposed to be an intensive property of an Aluminum alloy, I wonder if this inconsistent trend is due to a different alloy being used in mistake for the 0.081 thickness, or some error in measurements.

 # References